-Noël Wright practices Acupuncture at Soulshine Yoga Studio in East London.
-Please feel free to call her at 519-854-6635.
-Contact her by email.
+Noël practices Acupuncture at 659 Central Avenue and Yoga at Soulshine Yoga Studio in East London.
+Please feel free to call her at 519-854-6635 or contact her by email.

 Education and Career

-Noël Wright has a BS, Biology and MS, Acupuncture from Tri-State College of Acupuncture in NYC and is a registered Acupuncturist, R.Ac, with the College of Traditional Chinese Medicine practitioners and Acupuncturists of Ontario (CTCMPAO).
-She studied with Mark Seem, Kikko Matsumoto and Arya Neilsen.
-She is a Diplomate of Acupuncture with the NCCAOM (National Certification Commission for Acupuncture and Oriental Medicine) and a member of the CMAAC (Chinese Medicine and Acupuncture Association of Canada).
-She is also a Shiatsu Therapist, Reiki practitioner and Certified Hatha Yoga instructor.
+Noël has a BS, Biology and MS, Acupuncture from Tri-State College of Acupuncture in NYC and is a registered Acupuncturist, R.Ac, with the College of Traditional Chinese Medicine practitioners and Acupuncturists of Ontario (CTCMPAO).
+She studied with Mark Seem, Kikko Matsumoto, and Arya Neilsen.
+She is a Diplomat of Acupuncture with the NCCAOM (National Certification Commission for Acupuncture and Oriental Medicine) and a member of the CMAAC (Chinese Medicine and Acupuncture Association of Canada).
+She is also a Shiatsu Therapist, Reiki practitioner, and Certified Hatha Yoga instructor.

-Noëël taught in the Asian Medicine program at the Canadian College of Naturopathic Medicine, the acupuncture program at the Canadian Memorial Chiropractic College and currently in the Medical Radiation Sciences dept. at the Michener Institute for Applied Health Sciences and at The Institute of Traditional Medicine.
-She teaches Acupuncture Physical Medicine in the Advanced Acupuncture Program at York University.
+Noël has taught courses in the Asian Medicine program at the Canadian College of Naturopathic Medicine, the acupuncture program at the Canadian Memorial Chiropractic College, and is currently teaching in the Medical Radiation Sciences department at the Michener Institute for Applied Health Science, and at The Institute of Traditional Medicine.
+She also teaches Acupuncture Physical Medicine in the Advanced Acupuncture Program at York University.

-She is the author of the Acupuncture Physical Medicine Course and Introduction to Japanese Acupuncture (both approved for 14 PDA’s by the NCCAOM) and frequently lectures and teaches in both Canada and the United States.
+Noël is the author of the Acupuncture Physical Medicine Course and Introduction to Japanese Acupuncture (both approved for 14 PDA’s by the NCCAOM) and frequently lectures and teaches in both Canada and the United States.
 She was the principal acupuncturist in a research project studying fatigue in patients with Multiple Sclerosis with Mt.
 Sinai and St. Michael’s Hospitals and the University of Toronto.
-Noel has published articles in Hospital News, Your Health Source and Acupuncture Today.
+Noël has published articles in Hospital News, Your Health Source, and Acupuncture Today.